 Salt – as required

-- First dry roast the dhals till golden brown, set aside.
+- First dry roast the dals till golden brown, set aside.
 Then dry roast red chillies,set aside.
-Dry roast coconut and sesame seeds till golden brown, keep aside.

 Enjoy this podi with nalennai/gingelly oil spread over idlis or dosas.